 Worship, edification and evangelism define the function of the church in the world.
 In order to fulfill its function, the church must practice theology as a faith task in the world.
-Theology is primarily a church task in the world.
 It is an activity that the church engages in to fulfill its mission.
 One of the primary purposes for which the church does theology is to enact authentic Christian ministry that is culturally appropriate.
 Theology is not an end in itself.
 Whether one does exegetical, biblical, historical or systematic theology, it is always for the sake of the church's ministry.
 The practical questions of ministry need to give direction to the task of theology right from the beginning.